edeprince3/libsdp/README.md

+# libsdp
-# libsdp: a library of semidefinite programming solvers
+a library of semidefinite programming solvers